bloominstituteoftechnology/ios-reading-list/README.md

 6. Like always, we will need to make CRUD methods.
 As we're using a form of persistence, **be sure to call `saveToPersistentStore()` at the end of each of these or the changes will not persist**:
     - Add a "Create" method that initializes a new `Book` object.
 In order to persist the newly created `Book`, call the `saveToPersistentStore()` method at the end of this function.
     - Add a "Delete" method that passes in a `Book` object as a parameter, and removes it from the `books` array.

+    //CONFUSED ABOUT WHAT IS BEING ASKED ON THE ABOVE LINE.

     - We'll need two "Update" methods:
       -  One is to update a `Book` object's `hasBeenRead` property.
 Call it `updateHasBeenRead(for book: Book)`.
 It should simply swap the `hasBeenRead` value from `false` to `true` and vice-versa.
       - The other is to edit the `Book`'s `title` and/or `reasonToRead` properties.

 You may have noticed from the screen recording that the table view is going to have more than one section.
 In order to facilitate the implementation of this multi-section table view, we're going to add a couple computed properties to the `BookController`:

+// NEED TO LOOK INTO THIS IN MORE DETAIL.

 7. Create a computed property called `readBooks: [Book]`.
 Inside of the closure of the computed property, you will need to return an array of all of the `Book` objects from the `books` array whose `hasBeenRead` property is true.
 The easiest way to do that is by using the `.filter` higher-order function.
 If you are unfamiliar with this function, read the part of [this article](https://useyourloaf.com/blog/swift-guide-to-map-filter-reduce/) titled "Filter".
 If you still have questions, please ask in the help channel for your cohort, and a PM will explain it to you in more depth.
 8. Create a similar computed property called `unreadBooks: [Book]` that does the same thing, except it returns an array of `Book`s whose `hasBeenRead` property is `false`.